BTC, ETH, BNB, ADA, SOL, XRP, DOT, DOGE, SHIB, LUNA

 MOON / USDT

-Buyers will now try to bring the price to the wedge resistance line.
-If the bulls push the price above the wedge, the bullish momentum could rebound and the LUNA / USDT pair could hit $ 62.59.
+A breakout and close below the support line will complete the bearish pattern, intensifying selling.
+There is little support at the 50-day SMA ($ 42.43), but if it breaks, the decline could extend to $ 35.29.

-This positive view will be invalidated if the price turns down from the current level or above resistance and plummets below the wedge support line.
+Contrary to this assumption, if the price rebounds from the current level, it will suggest a build-up at the lower levels.
+The LUNA / USDT pair could then rise again to $ 52 and later to $ 54.95.

 The views and opinions expressed here are solely those of the author and do not necessarily reflect the views of Cointelegraph.com.
-Every investment and trade move involves risk, you should do your own research when making a decision.
+Each investment and commercial movement involves risks, you must carry out your own research when making a decision.

 Market data is provided by the exchange HitBTC.